heistak/your-code-displays-japanese-wrong/index.md

 #### Web development

 The browser rendering engine is usually smart enough to choose the correct fonts from generic font family declarations like `font-family: sans-serif`.
-However, it may display incorrect glyphs if the `lang` or `xml:lang` property of your DOM elements are specified to `en` or any value that does not match the actual language of the text within.
-Make sure that when you switch the output language of your pages, both the content *and* the `lang` property changes.
+However, it may choose a wrong font if the `lang` or `xml:lang` property of your DOM elements are specified to `en`, `en-US` or some other value that does not match the actual language of the text within.
+Make sure that when you switch the output language of your pages to Japanese, the `lang` property also changes to `ja`.

 Also, if explicitly specifying fonts, be sure to specify a font that is designed for the language.
 The following `font-family` statement covers most standard Japanese fonts preinstalled in Mac OS, iOS and Windows: